 - Been shown how to integrate these solutions into a usable project plan and calculate time contingency for unforeseen events.

 - Reflected on application of the tools and techniques to their own current and upcoming research projects.

-Any pre-work will be emailed to participants prior to the event
+Any pre-work will be emailed / added to the Teams channel for participants prior to the event

 Part 2: 28 February 2023

 Part 4: 14 February 2023

 Each session will run from 09:00 to 12:00 and be held on Microsoft Teams